U.S. Public Pension Actuary (retiree medical)

 Portfolio Management ▼

-- The candidate will understand the nature and the variety of asset classes that can be used in constructing a portfolio.
+- Asset Classes: Understand the nature and the variety of asset classes that can be used in constructing a portfolio.

-- The candidate will understand the best practices of investment risk management.
+- Credit Risk Management: Understand the best practices of credit risk management.

 CP 321